December 27/January 11

-Well, if you are not an immigrant, then you might be a random American watching “Landfill Harmonic” feeling really bad about all the trash in the movie.
+Well then, if you are not an immigrant, then you might be a random American watching “Landfill Harmonic” feeling really bad about all the trash in the movie.
 And you really want to do something about it.
-Continue reading
+Why not do something to help your neighborhood and all the world in beatification?!?!
+Almost everyday I walk around my Boston neighborhood “Wow, there’s a lot of trash on the sidewalk, because some people are too lazy to pick up their own trash in America”.

 Holy Week and Pascha are definitely the most amazing and wonderful jewels of the Orthodox Christian Church.
 Holy Week and Pascha are not only incredible but also personal leaving me crying of sorrow and of joy of Christ’s resurrection.
 Christ died on the cross only because of our sins.
 He loves us.
 Only a person that truly loves us would die for us.